Ageing-aware Energy Management for Residential Multi-Carrier Energy Systems: Introduction

-In summary, current optimization-based approaches that do use \ac{pbrom} to actively trade off between degradation and economic benefits are restricted to standalone battery systems \cite{Xavier2021, Jin2017, Jin2022, Reniers2018, Reniers2021, Reniers2023}.
-When the battery is integrated with larger systems (\ac{spv}, \ac{ev}, microgrid, etc.), battery dynamics are usually simplified and empirical models are used in most literature \cite{Vermeer2022b, Li2019, Li2023EnsembleManagement}.
-None of the above references include the integration with a thermal carrier or multiple storage devices, and if they do, they do not include ageing models, \cite{Marqusee2021ResilienceGenerators, Yang2023BuildingPricing}.
-This paper aims to bridge these three gaps.
+The most relevant works can be found in Table \ref{tab:litRev}.
+In summary, current optimization-based approaches that do use \ac{pbrom} to actively trade off between degradation and economic benefits are restricted to standalone battery systems \cite{Xavier2021, Jin2017, Jin2022, Reniers2018, Reniers2021, Reniers2023, Li2024NonlinearCharging}.
+When the battery is integrated with larger systems (\ac{spv}, \ac{ev}, microgrid, etc.), battery dynamics are usually simplified and empirical models are used in most literature, leading to inaccurate degradation predictions and under utilization \cite{Vermeer2022b, Li2019, Li2023EnsembleManagement, Dorronsoro2025BatteryModels, Park2023OptimalApproach}.
+None of the above references include the integration with a thermal carrier or multiple storage devices, and if they do, they do not include ageing models, \cite{Su2025DynamicSystems, Yang2023BuildingPricing, Geidl2007, Ceusters2023, Karthikeyan2025EnhancingSystems}.